 17. Do not burp while eating

 Not burping while eating is an important table manners for children for a few reasons.
 First, it’s considered polite and respectful to those around you.
 Burping loudly can make others uncomfortable during a meal.
-Second, it promotes good hygiene and cleanliness at the table.
+Second, it promotes cleanliness and good hygiene at the table.
 Burping with your mouth closed is a more considerate way to handle it.
 Lastly, it helps children to be aware of their actions in social situations.

 Frequently Asked Questions